-Then we have the F Roads that go through the highland of the country – in which you are only allowed to drive with 4×4 vehicles.
-It is not part of the Ring Road and a place that is well liked by those who actually drive it (not too many though).
+Then we have the F Roads that go through the country’s highland – in which you are only allowed to drive with 4×4 vehicles.
+It is not part of the Ring Road and a well-liked place by those who actually drive it (not too many, though).

 Well, in winter, even the Ring Road might be very challenging.

 No one really knows whether you can drive it or not – it all depends.
 On the weather, on the east route, on the day, on your car, on your driving skills, on your courage, and many other things.

 I have hardly ever done as much research for a trip as I did for my Iceland winter trip.
 And I read different opinions on whether you should/can drive the Ring Road or not.

 As an experienced mountain driver myself – with little experience with driving in snow – I was still determined to drive before being warned that it could be hazardous.

 And that is the thing with the extreme weather conditions in Iceland.
 While the area around Reykjavik and the Golden Circle (plus South Coast) are mostly fine to drive in December, it is hard to predict whether the streets of the Ring Road will be open in December or not.